How to trade CFDs

 Applying for a CFD trading account is a straightforward process, and usually takes just a few minutes to complete.

 Once the details you provide have been verified, you’ll need to fund your account.
-You can add funds via credit card or debit card, BPAY or PayPal.
+You can add funds via credit card or debit card.

 If you’d prefer to build your market confidence in a completely risk-free environment, you can open a demo account and practise with $20,000 of virtual funds.